rahul003/hudl/README.md

 in a file with name `run_20180811_005726Z` in the folder `~/hudl/tmux_logs/` where the second part is the timestamp of when the command was run

-`-c ARGUMENT` : Source path of file/folder to be copied
+`-c ARGUMENT` : Source path of file/folder to be copied.
+Uses rsync for copying incrementally

 `-d ARGUMENT` : Destination path of file/folder to be copied.
 Defaults to empty (i.e. home folder of destination host) when copying files.